repo-helper/whey/doc-source/configuration.rst

 	**Type**: :toml:`String`

-	The path to the package to distribute, relative to :conf:`source-dir`.
+	The path to the package to distribute, relative to the directory containing ``pyproject.toml``.
 	This defaults to :conf:`project.name <name>` if unspecified.

 	:bold-title:`Example:`